tayruxin/tp/docs/UserGuide.md

 [here](#deleting-a-company--delete).

 **Congratulations!** You have completed the quick tour of LinkMeIn.
-You are now ready to use LinkMeIn to track your internship applications.
-- After completing the tour, you're all set to start adding your own entries!
-Feel free to clear the sample entries by simply typing 'clear' in the command box.
-If you'd like to learn more about the 'clear' command, check it out [here](#clear-all-entries-clear).
+You are now ready to use LinkMeIn to track your own internship applications.
+To remove the sample data provided in LinkMeIn, simply type `clear` in the command box to remove all existing entries.
+Find out more about the `clear` command [here](#clear-all-entries-clear).

 LinkMeIn offers more than just the features that you have learnt in this tour.
 If you wish to learn more about the other features of LinkMeIn, you can do so [here](#current-features).
 You can also visit the [FAQ](#faq) to view the frequently asked questions if you need more help!

 [&uarr; Back to Table of Contents](#table-of-contents)